9 states seeing gas prices below $4 per gallon

-INDIANAPOLIS (WXIN) — Gas prices across the country continue to fall for the sixth week in a row.
-As of Monday, prices have even fallen below $4 per gallon in nine states.
+INDIANAPOLIS — Gas prices across the country continue to fall for the sixth week in a row.
+As of Monday, prices have even fallen below $4 per gallon in nine states, WXIN reports.

 GasBuddy data show the national average is down 56.7 cents from June.
 However, prices are still more than a dollar per gallon higher than the same time in 2021.